Guliga daiva of Kantara | Thrilling history and rare facts explained

 Guliga Daiva story

-In Kailasha , One day Ma Parvati found a stone in the ash which she considered very uncommon and decided to present it to Lord Shiva .
+In Kailash , One day Ma Parvati found a stone in the ash which she considered very uncommon and decided to present it to Lord Shiva .
 Lord Shiva threw it to the ground from which Guliga appeared .
 Then he sent him to the lord Vishnu .

 After observing his weird behaviour, Lord Vishnu told him to appear from the stomach of “ Nelaulla Sanke “ .
 After spending nine months in the stomach of Nelaulla Sanke , He asked her how she wanted him to come from her stomach .
 In a very polite voice she replied , come through the way a normal child takes birth .